caseymarquis/KC.Ricochet/README.md

 # Ricochet

 This is a library for a few simple fast reflection operations.
-It's largely used for automagically copying properties between similar types (ie copying from EntityFramework models to Web Controller models).
+It's largely used for automagically copying properties and fields between similar types (ie copying from EntityFramework models to Web Controller models).
 There is also a bit of functionality for marking types with attributes, or ignoring them.
-Additionally, properties are segregated into types to make common operations easier:

-* AllProperties: All public properties which were not ignored with an attribute.
-* ValueAndStringProperties: Properties which are value and string types.
-* ValueAndStringDicts: Dictionary properties containing value and string types.
-* ValueAndStringIEnumerables: IEnumerable properties containing value and string types.
-* ClassProperties: Properties which are classes.
-* ClassDicts: Dictionary properties containing classes.
-* ClassIEnumerables: IEnumerable properties containing classes.

 ### Installing